Frequently Asked Questions

 Transfer: Apply in the VCU Portal by March 15. - Submit transcripts.
 Submitting test scores is optional.

-(Media scoring applicants only: also submit two original compositions).
+(Media scoring applicants will also submit two original compositions).

-You can’t.
-We don’t provide an exact audition time; rather, you are given an arrival time.
-Students arrive in clusters.
-You will get the approximate audition time once you arrive.
-We will make sure you have time to warm up and get settled before your audition.
+We don’t provide an exact audition time—you are given an arrival time.
+Students arrive in clusters and you will receive your approximate audition time once you arrive.
+Don’t worry—we will make sure you have time to warm up and get settled before your audition.

 Please contact apply4music@vcu.edu to reschedule!